|A Jewish Renewal (Kabbalistic-Mystical-NeoHasidic) Approach to God |

 If blame is to be assigned at all, it is to God, who failed to give Cain the recognition that he so badly needed; and it is perhaps out of this understanding of His own culpability that God does not kill Cain but instead only banishes him.
 Yet in raising the question about responsibility and in recounting Cain's punishment, the Bible makes clear that it does not accept evil as some inevitability that must be accepted, but as a distortion that must be combated.
 This is NOT part of God's scheme, and it causes God shock and upset to discover this kind of behavior.

 We may have the germs of what might be called a Biblical theory about the origins of violence.
-Cruelty is made possible when human beings do not recognize in each other the image of God that is the essence of their being--and hence turn away from others; do not hear their pain.
-Once this process beings, it builds upon itself, becomes a powerful force that is transferred from generation to generation.
+Cruelty is made possible when human beings do not recognize in each other the image of God that is the essence of their being--and hence turn away from others and do not hear their pain.
+Once this process begins it builds upon itself, becomes a powerful force that is transferred from generation to generation.
 The people living in material abundance, fearful that they will not have enough if they share with everyone who is hungry, protect themselves from knowing others' pain by allowing themselves to believe that these others are really not human beings like themselves.
 Hence it is okay to turn their backs on others' pain.
-And this is the key to racism of all sorts--the need to deny the others' right to be taken care of by finding some aspect of that other which makes the other NOT REALLY a human being like ourselves.
+And this is the key to racism of all sorts--the need to deny the other's right to be taken care of by finding some aspect of that other which makes the other NOT REALLY a human being like we are.

 The exciting news of Torah is this: we are not stuck in this non-recognition.
 The God of the Bible is the Force that makes possible a transformation of the world from one characterized by estrangement and lack of mutual recognition to one in which moral actions and compassion abound.